TerisaManuel/Tech-Background/02-projects/README.md

 <summary>💡 The problem</summary>
 <br>

-I enjoy working out at home, but I never knew if I was doing exercises correctly.
+- I enjoy working out at home, but I didn’t know if I was doing exercises correctly

-Following YouTube videos and hoping for the best isn’t reliable, poor form leads to poor results and higher risk of injury.
+- Following YouTube videos wasn’t reliable
+- Poor form leads to bad results and higher injury risk

-I wanted something that didn’t just show workouts, but actually helped me **do them properly**.
+- I needed something that helped me **do exercises properly**, not just follow along

 </details>